 sites certified to ISO 14001 environmental management standard

-reduction energy and carbon emissions intensity by 15% by 2025 from 2019 baseline
+Emissions reduction goal in 2022 to reduce the energy and carbon intensity of the Company’s operations 15% by 2025

 sites certified to ISO 18001/45001 safety management standard